-Xtend is a little language that compiles into idiomatic Java source code.
-You can use any existing Java library seamlessly from Xtend (and vice-versa).
-The compiled output is readable and pretty-printed, and tends to run as fast or faster than the equivalent handwritten Java code.
-It's the CoffeeScript for Java.
+Xtend is a flexible and expressive dialect of Java, which compiles into readable Java 8 compatible source code.
+You can use any existing Java library seamlessly.
+The compiled output is readable and pretty-printed, and tends to run as fast as the equivalent handwritten Java code.

-Static typing is not only important for early error detection but even more so for top-notch IDE support.
-To ensure a great and holistic user experience, the IDE and the language have been designed side by side.
-And of course the tools integrate tightly with the Eclipse Java IDE.
+Static typing is not only important for early error detection but even more so for good IDE support.
+To ensure a great and holistic user experience, Xtend's IDE and language have been designed side by side.
+And of course the tools integrate seamlessly with the Eclipse Java IDE.

 Xtend works well with Java 8 APIs as it does the same kind of target typing coercion for lambdas.
 With its additional syntactical flexibility, of course Xtend code looks much better than the equivalent Java 8 code.
 Here are some examples.